theo0x0/hexagon/paper.md

 Other blockchains governance voting is decided on their number of tokens, but when tokenomics is inflationary, they need to be stored at a place where you would have yield on them, usually it’s validator’s staking.

+Cryptocurrencies like bitcoin have no governance at all, which means they have no hard forks, and any version of the software can access the network.
+This resulted in them keeping the same block size which left the protocol data structure untouchable.
+That’s why they have changed Satoshi's bitcoin view of it from a payment system to digital gold.
+And instead tried to develop L2 solutions like Lightning network that can be used for payments.

 ### 3.4 Tokenomics

 There are two types of tokenomics: limited supply and unlimited supply, though chains with limited supply sometimes have only 50% of all coins issued when another half is issued later at an unknown pace.
 While bitcoin’s inflation is only 0,8% and decreases by half every halving until it stops making new btc.